distantmagic/resonance/docs/pages/index.md

                 </h2>
                 <div class="homepage__example__description">
                     <p>
                         You can build elaborate GraphQL schemas by using just the PHP attributes.
                     </p>
                     <p>
-                        Resonance takes care of reusing SQL queries and optimizing the resources usage.
+                        Resonance takes care of reusing SQL queries and optimizing the resources' usage.
                     </p>
                     <p>
-                        All fields can be resolved asnynchronously.
+                        All fields can be resolved asynchronously.
                     </p>
                     <a
                         class="homepage__cta homepage__cta--example"